 How sentiment is used

-Sentiment is available as a filter throughout Octolens:- In your feed — filter mentions by sentiment to focus on what matters most.
+Sentiment is available as a filter throughout Octolens:- In any feed: filter mentions by sentiment to focus on what matters most.
+See Feeds.

 Sentiment values